I’m a British literary translator from German, Russian and Arabic into English.

 2008 Publication of the first non-fiction book I contributed to as a translator: Kitezh: A Community Approach to Raising Children, by Dmitry Morozov.
 I have since translated or co-translated another 5 non-fiction books.

-2009 Went freelance, initially combining secondary school teaching, examining and commercial translation for several agencies and direct clients.
+2009 Went properly freelance, initially combining secondary school teaching, examining and commercial translation for several agencies and direct clients.
 Gradually shifted my focus towards literary translation.

 2012 Took part in New Books in German’s Emerging Translators Programme and completed my first paid commissions as a literary translator.

 2013 Awarded a funded Arabic literary translation mentorship with Professor Paul Starkey via the BCLT (this is now run by Writers Centre Norwich).
 Joined the Society of Authors / Translators’ Association and had my first translations published in magazines such as Banipal and Words Without Borders.

 2015 Publication of the first novel I translated, The Bride of Amman by Fadi Zaghmout (Signal 8 Press).
 Since then I have translated or co-translated 2 to 3 books per year.

 2016 Shortlisted by The Arts Foundation for a literary translation fellowship.
 Taught Arabic literary translation at City, University of London and the University of Edinburgh IMES department.